AFAM 2020. Race, Class, and Gender. 3 Hours.

 AFAM 3320.
 Studies in African Literature.
 3 Hours.

 AFAM 3600.
-Special Topics in African American Studies.
+Special Topics in Africana Studies.
 3 Hours.

 An in-depth study of selected special topics in African American Studies.
 May be repeated for credit, but only six hours may be counted toward the AFAM minor.